Incognito/rumprun_wiki_wiki/Repo:-rumprun-posix.md

 This will automatically fetch and build all dependencies, so assuming you have build tools (compiler etc.) installed, you are good to go.

-If you already have a rump kernel install you need to make sure rumprun can find the libraries (and for the tests, the `rump_server` binary, so you may need to set `LIBRARY_PATH` and `LD_LIBRARY_PATH`, and run:
+If you already have a rump kernel install you need to make sure rumprun-posix can find the libraries (and for the tests, the `rump_server` binary, so you may need to set `LIBRARY_PATH` and `LD_LIBRARY_PATH`, and run:
 ````
 ./buildnb.sh
 ```